riquefire/test-mod/README.md

-# test-mod
+# test-texture pack
-a testing mod for minetest
+a testing texture for minetest